arpitparasana/github-actions/README.md

   - How to use environment variables at Workflow, Job or Step level and access them in YAML and Shell syntax
   - How to use existing variables such as github event name in YAML and Shell syntax
   - How to create a workflow to automatically merge pull request and close and delete branch once merge is completed if pull request is created by specific user
+  - How to use custom actions
+  - How to use workflow_call to reuse existing workflows (common practice in CI/CD)